Occidental College is deeply appreciative of our generous donors and recognizes their extraordinary commitment to our community.

 Native oaks have been part of the Oxy campus from the beginning; the iconic oaks in the Quad represent the enduring strength of the Oxy community, while their acorns demonstrate how greatness can rise from humble beginnings.

-Young Leaders Giving Levels
+Young Leaders Giving Circle

 Oxy is building a community of giving, and young alumni have an important role to play.
 Every gift makes a significant impact on the students of today, and generations to come.
 We are grateful to our youngest alumni leaders, who choose to pay forward their Oxy education.